helparne/helparne.github.io/how_to_help.md

 * Tell the [Norwegian Ministry of Foreign Affairs](Ine.Eriksen.Soreide@mfa.no) to exercise her authority over the Norwegian Embassy so they comply with their written commitment!

 * Were you or someone you know also a victim of Norwegian Ambassador Lars Vaagen?
 [Contact us](hi@helpArne.org).
+We want to help you too.

 * More to come!